-The new MHSTs, which are jointly delivered with the Department for Education, will develop models of early intervention on mild to moderate mental health and emotional wellbeing issues, such as anxiety, behavioural difficulties or friendship issues, as well as providing help to staff within school and college settings.
+The MHSTs, which are jointly delivered with the Department for Education, develop models of early intervention on mild to moderate mental health and emotional wellbeing issues, such as anxiety, behavioural difficulties or friendship issues, as well as providing help to staff within school and college settings.

 MHSTs will trial a four-week waiting time for access to young people’s mental health services, building on the expansion of services already underway.

-What will the new practitioners do?
+What will the practitioners do?

 The practitioners will complement and work alongside existing mental health support and will provide:

 - individual face to face work e.g. to address anxiety, low mood, friendship and behavioural difficulties

 - group work e.g. to address self harm and anxiety